 4) Dying The Laces

-Soak your laces in dye until you get the desired colour.
+Soak your laces in dye until you get the desired color.

 Remove laces from dye.

-TIP: You can finalise your design by using paint pens to draw your own custom prints, patterns or graphics onto the sneaker to really tie the whole design together.
+TIP: You can finalize your design by using paint pens to draw your own custom prints, patterns, or graphics onto the sneaker to really tie the whole design together.

 Fun tie-dye patterns to experiment with:

 ‘The spiral design is probably the most iconic tie-dye design, but other options could be faded or speckled tie-dyes.
 The best part of tie-dye is that it's hard to go wrong.’

 After the dye has had time to set, rinse the shoes with cold water until the excess dye stops washing off and the water runs clear.
 Then, let your shoes air dry fully to prevent any dye rubbing off onto your socks or clothes.